Ezandora/Guide/README.md

 ----------------
 Guide.ash is a relay script which will give advice on playing the web game [Kingdom of Loathing](http://www.kingdomofloathing.com) within [KoLmafia, a third-party tool](http://kolmafia.sourceforge.net).
 It details how to complete quests you're on, and what resources you have available.

-During an ascension, it will tell you what you need to know to complete your ascension as quickly as possible.
-It will inform you of most tasks needed to reach the king - if you need to visit the daily dungeon, for example, it'll remind you.
+During an ascension, it will inform you what you need to know to complete your ascension as quickly as possible.

 The script runs side-by-side with KOL.
 Leave the window open, and it'll update as you go along.